-Staff recommends that the BFC allocation for the water system be set at 40 percent.
-This percentage is consistent with Water Management District recommendations and with prior Commission decisions.
-Staff does not believe that a lower BFC allocation is necessary in this because of the already low average consumption level of 2.2 kgal per month per customer.
+The BFC allocation for the water system is set at 40 percent.
+This percentage is consistent with Water Management District recommendations and with our prior decisions.
+We find that a lower BFC allocation is not necessary because of the already low average consumption level of 2.2 kgal per month per customer.

-Wastewater Rates: Staff recommends that a BFC/uniform gallonage rate structure be approved for the utility's wastewater customers with a 6 kgal gallonage cap for the residential rate class.
-This rate structure and gallonage cap is consistent with prior Commission decisions.
+A BFC/uniform gallonage rate structure is approved for the Utility's wastewater customers with a 6 kgal gallonage cap for the residential rate class.
+This rate structure and gallonage cap is consistent with our prior decisions.

 The initial allocation for the wastewater BFC cost recovery percentage was 50 percent.
-Typically, staff recommends that the BFC cost recovery allocation for wastewater be at least 50 percent due to capital intensive nature of wastewater plant.
-Therefore, staff recommends that the BFC cost recovery percentage remain unchanged at 50 percent.
+Typically, we set the BFC cost recovery allocation for wastewater at least 50 percent due to capital intensive nature of wastewater plant.
+Therefore, the BFC cost recovery percentage remains unchanged at 50 percent.